andredesousa/webdriverio-selenium-grid/README.md

 - `test` - Runs the e2e tests.
 - `test:watch` - Runs the e2e tests in watch mode.
 - `test:debug` - Runs the e2e tests in debug mode.
-- `test:android` - Runs the e2e tests in android device.
+- `test:android` - Runs the e2e tests in Android device.
 - `test:grid` - Runs the e2e tests with a Selenium Grid.
 - `clean` - Deletes the temporary files.